Understanding Healthcare

 Potentially Harmful Remedies for Migraines

-If you’ve ever taken an herbal remedy, you should know that some herbs may interact dangerously with migraine medicines.
-Researchers need to do more studies, but they advise people to use caution.
+If you use herbal remedies, know that some herbs may interact with migraine medicines.
+And this can be dangerous.
+Researchers need to do more studies.
+But they advise people to use caution.

-Triptans, a class of prescription medicines used to treat migraine pain, and tricyclic antidepressants, used to prevent migraine, may interact with the following herbal remedies:
+Triptans are a class of prescription medicines used to treat migraine pain.
+Tricyclic antidepressants are used to prevent migraines.
+These medicines may interact with herbal remedies, including:

 These herbs reduce the liver’s ability to process medicines.
 This may cause a dangerous interaction.
-For instance, taking St. John’s wort with a tricyclic antidepressant can cause a serious—even fatal—reaction.
-Ginkgo biloba, ginseng, St. John’s wort, and valerian root may worsen migraine symptoms.
-Other studies, however, show that St. John’s wort can lessen migraine pain.
+For example, taking St. John’s wort with a tricyclic antidepressant can cause a serious reaction.
+It can even be fatal.
+Ginkgo biloba, ginseng, St. John’s wort, and valerian root may make migraine symptoms worse.
+But other studies show that St. John’s wort can lessen migraine pain.

-Feverfew is an herbal supplement that has been studied and recognized as having benefits in some populations of people with migraine.
+Feverfew is an herbal supplement that has been studied and recognized as having benefits in some groups of people with migraine.

-Some energy drinks, and certain ingredients such as ephedra or ma huang (which was taken off the market because of the risk for stroke), may trigger or worsen headaches and migraines.
+Some energy drinks, and certain ingredients such as ephedra (ma huang), may trigger or worsen headaches and migraines.
+Ephedra was taken off the market because of the risk of stroke.

-More research about herb-medicine interactions is needed.
-Because of the possibly dangerous effects, however, tell your healthcare provider and pharmacist about any herb, vitamin, or other dietary supplement you take.
+More research about how herbs and medicines interact is needed.
+Because the effects may be dangerous, tell your doctor and pharmacist about any herb, vitamin, or other dietary supplements you take.
 Treat an herbal remedy just like a medicine.
-If your provider and pharmacist know what herb you’re thinking about taking, they can advise you if it is safe or not.
+If there is an herb you want to take, talk to your doctor and pharmacist.
+They can tell you if it is safe or not.

 Featured in